Aurelian-C/React-Summary_App/src/markdowns/051__Queueing_a_series_of_state_updates.md

 >You will learn:
 >
->- What “batching” is and how React uses it to process multiple state updates
+>- What "batching" is and how React uses it to process multiple state updates
 >- How to apply several updates to the same state variable in a row

 ## React batches state updates